 Articles in this Series

 In the article Starting a new MontanaWebmaster.com site, I discussed the idea that I want my site to be a resource of categorized web development information.
 For the site to be effective, viewers will need many types of navigation because they often don’t know how to describe their problem in words.
-The Kahuna theme provides many doorways into site resources from the home page with:
+The Kahuna theme provides many doorways into specific topics from the home page with:

 The first row is pretty much like hundreds of other current themes: a white row with site name on the left and top navigation on the right.

 At this time, I do not want to use a logo.
 The height of the row requires a horizontal logo.
 Logos that are very horizontal or very vertical fit in fewer places.
 A logo that fits into a square fits better into more situations … except this one, unless I create a child theme and make the space taller.
 This type of situation also highlights the fact that a simple logo or a simplified version is a good thing.

-But, I do want the text to be larger, even though it is repeated over the image in the theme default, I will be using a slider with a photo caption, which creates a need for the site name to stand out at the top.
+I do want the text to be larger.
+Even though it is repeated over the image in the theme default, I will be using a slider with a photo caption, which creates a need for the site name to stand out at the top.
 So, I will have to check whether the theme allows for resizing the banner text in the dashboard, or, whether I will have to do it in a child theme.
-In this, Kahuna fits my needs in that it doesn’t override the default child theme functionality, where themes like Thesis do.